Chase, British Columbia: Health care

 The Village of Chase is served by the Chase and District Health Centre, part of the Interior Health Authority.

 The BC Ambulance Service maintains a station in the community.

 Transportation

 Roads

 The Trans-Canada Highway runs adjacent to the south side of the community and provides access to the nearby regional centres of Kamloops (57 km west) and Salmon Arm (52 km east).

 Other, minor routes connect Chase to Falkland and Barriere.

 There has been a perennial proposal to construct a winterized road between Chase and nearby Sun Peaks to aid in the development of Chase's economy.
 The road would offer a shorter route for visitors arriving at the resort community from the east.

 Railway

 The Canadian Pacific Railway mainline travels through the community with through freight and passenger traffic.

 Airports

 The closest commercial airport is the Kamloops Airport.
-The Shuswap (Skwlax Field) Aerodrome is located on the northeast side of Little Shuswap Lake.
+The Shuswap (Skwlax Field) Aerodrome was located on the northeast side of Little Shuswap Lake but is no longer active.